 About the 2025 Re-Precincting

-Per the Code, election precincts are required to be:
+Per the Code, election precincts are required to be contiguous and (in descending priority):

 - Contained entirely within one each of the following jurisdictions: